Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Methods

 \subsection{Parametric Leaky Integrate-and-Fire model}

 We propose the Parametric Leaky Integrate-and-Fire (PLIF) spiking neuron model to learn both the synaptic weights and the membrane time constants of SNNs.
-The dynamics of the PLIF neuron can be described by Eq.~(\ref{LIF dynamics}), and is differentiated from the LIF neuron by that the membrane time constant $\tau$ is a learnable parameter.
+The dynamics of the PLIF neuron can be described by Eq.~(\ref{LIF dynamics}).

 The SNNs with PLIF neurons follow the three rules:

 (1).
 The membrane time constant $\tau$ is optimized automatically during training, rather than being set as a hyper-parameter manually before training.